-In addition to the network objects, and the display data, 10 control data, and the program instructions they contain as previously described, network 10 also exchanges information regarding the support of user sessions and the maintenance of the network as "messenger".
-Specifically, messages typically relate to the exchange of information associated 15 with initial logon of a reception system 400 to network 10, dialogue between RS 400 and other elements and communications by the other network elements amongst themselves.
+In addition to the network objects, and the display data, control data, and the program instructions they contain as previously described, network 10 also exchanges information regarding the support of user sessions and the maintenance of the network as "messenger".
+Specifically, messages typically relate to the exchange of information associated with initial logon of a reception system 400 to network 10, dialogue between RS 400 and other elements and communications by the other network elements amongst them-

-To facilitate message exchange internally, and through 20 gateway 210 to entities externally to network 10, a protocol termed the "Data Interchange Architecture" (DIA) is used to support the transport and interpretation of information.
-More particularly, DIA enables: communications between RS 400 units, separation of functions between network layers 100, 25 200, 300 and 401; consistent parsing of data; an "open" architecture for network 10; downward compatibility within the network; compatibility with standard industry protocols such as the IBM System Network Architecture; Open Systems Interconnections standard; support of network utility 30 sessions; and standardization of common network and application return codes.
+To facilitate message exchange internally, and through gateway 210 to entities externally to network 10, a protocol termed the "Data Interchange Architecture" (DIA) is used to support the transport and interpretation of information.
+More particularly, DIA enables: communications between RS 400 35 units, separation of functions between network layers 100, 200, 300 and 401; consistent parsing of data; an "open" architecture for network 10; downward compatibility within the network; compatibility with standard industry protocols such as the IBM System Network Architecture; Open Sys- 40 tems Interconnections standard; support of network utility sessions; and standardization of common network and application return codes.

-Thus DIA binds the various components of network 10 into a coherent entity by providing a common data stream for communications management purposes.
-DIA provides 35 the ability to route messages between applications based in IBM System Network Architecture (SNA), (well known in the art, and more fully described in Data and Computer Communications, by W. Stallings.
-Chapter 12, McMillian Publishing, Inc. (1985)) and non-SNA reception system 40 applications; e.g. home computer applications.
-Further, DIA provides common data structure between applications run at RS 400 units and applications that may be run on external computer networks; e.g. Dow Jones Services, accessed through gateway 210.
-As well, DIA provides support for 45 utility sessions between backbone applications run within network 10.
-A more detailed description of network messaging in provided in parent application Ser.
-No. 388,156 now issued as U.S. Pat.
-No. 5,347,632, the contents of which 50 patent are incorporated herein by reference.
+Thus DIA binds the various components of network 10 into a coherent entity by providing a common data stream 45 for communications management purposes.
+DIA provides the ability to route messages between applications based in IBM System Network Architecture (SNA), (well known in the art, and more fully described in Data and Computer Communications, by W. Stallings, Chapter 12, McMillian 50 Publishing, Inc. (1985)) and non-SNA reception system applications; e.g. home computer applications.
+Further, DIA provides common data structure between applications run at RS 400 units and applications that may be run on external through gateway 210.
+As well, DIA provides support for utility sessions between backbone applications run within network 10.
+A more detailed description of network messaging in provided in above noted U.S. Pat.
+No. 5,347,632, the content of which is incorporated herein by reference.